Hendrick Hamel: Memorials in the Netherlands

-On 7 July 1930, a street in the Linge district of Gorinchem was named "Hendrick Hamel Street" (Hendrik Hamel straat) in his honor.
+On 7 July 1930, a street in the Linge district of Gorinchem was named "Hendrick Hamel Street" (Hendrik Hamelstraat) in his honor.
 The street still bears his name.
+In 1981 another "Hendrick Hamel Street" (Hendrick Hamelstraat) and Hendrick Hamel Public Garden (Hendrik Hamelplantsoen were named after the explorer in the Hague.
 Two similar statues exist of Hamel, one in Gorinchem and another in Gangjin County, South Korea.
 On 4 June 2015, the Hendrick Hamel Museum opened in Gorinchem.
 The museum was established via a 2009 agreement between the South Korean Ministry of Foreign Affairs and the Hamel Foundation.
 A Hamel-themed art exhibition was hosted in Gorinchem in 2016, featuring pieces by Yang Soon-yeal.